 During your wanderings in Rome, you'll probably stumble upon the Spanish Steps, or Scalinata di Spagna—one of the biggest tourist draws just north of Rome's centro storico.
 Constructed by the French in the 1720s as a gift to Rome, the regal open-air staircase links the Piazza di Spagna, named for the presence of the Spanish Embassy, to the Trinità dei Monti church, which dominates at the top of the steps.
 The Spanish Steps are wildly photogenic, especially in springtime when they are covered with pots of blooming azaleas.

 Located at the bottom right of the Spanish Steps, this historic home and museum is dedicated to the English Romantic poets, several of whom lived in or frequented Rome in the early 19th century.
-John Keats died in this house in 1821, when he was just 25 years old.
+John Keats died in this house in 1821 when he was just 25 years old.
 Today, his bedroom is preserved as it was at his death.

-Once a playground of the Popes, this vast park contains walking trails, a zoo, a carousel, a small lake with boat rentals, plus cafes, pony rides and a tiny cinema.
+Once a playground of the Popes, this vast park contains walking trails, a zoo, a carousel, a small lake with boat rentals, cafes, pony rides, and even a tiny cinema.
 It's also home to two of Rome's greatest art museums, the Galleria Borghese and the National Etruscan Museum at Villa Giulia.
 The former is a stellar collection of mostly Renaissance and Baroque art, while the latter contains thousands of artifacts from the pre-Roman Etruscan culture.
 You need a reservation to visit Galleria Borghese.

 Pop Up to Piazza del Popolo

 The vast open space of Piazza del Popolo, one of the largest squares in Rome, offers a lot of breathing room after the dense crowds at the Spanish Steps.
 The obelisk in the middle of the piazza was looted from Egypt by Emperor Augustus in 10 A.D.
-On the north side of the piazza, the Church of Santa Maria del Popolo contains works by Raphael, Caravaggio, Bernini, and other Italian masters.Continue to 5 of 6 below.
+On the north side of the piazza, the Church of Santa Maria del Popolo contains works by Raphael, Caravaggio, Bernini, and other Italian masters.